 Terry remarks that if he didn’t know any better, he’d have thought that Jeff had done this before, with every detail meticulously thought through.
-Apart from the obvious requirement for gloves, he goes a few extra steps bordering on the obsessive compulsive, including no opening of the fridge as that could cause a power surge.
-The same applies to the toilet: the water pump goes off and electricity is used.
+Apart from the obvious requirement for gloves, he goes a few extra steps bordering on the obsessive compulsive.

 Each item on the agenda is carefully timed so that they can get the jump on Roger while having everything planned to perfection.
-But nothing is perfect, and once Murphey’s Law kicks in, and after much shenanigans, their plans go awry.
-They still though insist on maintaining their alibi for their mother: that they are in Sydney, while using a cassette tape of the noises of a big city to fool her.
-Scruples are not something either brother possess.
+But nothing is perfect, and once Murphy’s Law kicks in, and after much shenanigans, their plan go awry.
+This is when the film becomes interesting and dark as the thriller tag of the film begins to unravel.

 It soon turns into a thrilling guessing game as to what surprise lies around the next corner.
 The deeper into the situation the brothers get, the more they disagree on what is happening.